GREEN CARD BASED ON APPROVED STATUS

 Adjustment of Status to obtain a Green Card from inside the United States:

 Generally, if you have an approved I-130 and the basis for it was an “Immediate Relative” category petition, and you are currently inside the United States, then this process will be available to you.
-If you are in the United States and have a longer term nonimmigrant visa (think H-1B for example), and you’re seeking to Adjust Status based on an approved I-130 with a Family Preference relationship; serving as the basis for that I-130 approval, then this Adjustment of Status route may also work for you.
-If you are in the second category just described, it will be important for you to talk to an experienced Immigration Attorney before proceeding with the Adjustment of Status route we are about to describe.
+If you are in the United States and have a longer-term nonimmigrant visa (think H-1B for example), and you’re seeking to Adjust Status based on an approved I-130 with a Family Preference relationship; serving as the basis for that I-130 approval, then this Adjustment of Status route may also work for you.
+If you are in the second category just described, it will be important for you to talk to an experienced Immigration Attorney before proceeding with the Adjustment of the Status route we are about to describe.
 So, if you are currently in the United States with an approved I-130, then the next important consideration is that you were lawfully admitted or paroled into the U.S. (talked to someone at a port of entry).
 If you were lawfully admitted or paroled into the United States, then you are most likely eligible to obtain a Green Card by applying to Adjust your Status, using Form I-485.

 Your application to Adjust your Status to that of a Permanent Resident/Green Card holder is more than just simply preparing and submitting a Form I-485.
 In addition to this form, you will also need to submit, or consider submitting (in the case of optional forms), the following documents: